vphantom/vof/SPECIFICATION.md

 ### Conventions

 * **Reference:** a record with only a primary key and, if applicable, a last modification timestamp.
+Where there may be a `foo_id` field in storage, in VOF APIs a `foo` reference field is preferable, as it is interchangeable with an inline instance without type ambiguity.
 * Use `decimal` and its derivatives for financial data which requires exact precision (quantities, amounts) and `float64` for ratios and other non-financial data better suited for floating point numbers.
 * Record field types may only ever be changed for wire-compatible ones.
-For example, `decimal` could become `String`, but not the other way around.
+For example, `decimal` could become `string`, but not the other way around.
 * Generated views/reports should be declared as record types in their module, probably with a `Series` result.
 * Variant/Enum/Record use `Capitalized` names.
 Dependent records are namespaced in their parent, i.e. `Order.Line` used by `Order`.
 * Fields use `snake_case`.
 Pluralize lists (i.e. `lines`)
-* When naming fields referring to other record types:
-  * Use `foo(s)` when embedding instances
-  * Use `foo_id(s)` when referring by ID
 * Field names with multiple words should go from most to least precise (i.e. prefer `item_qty` over `qty_item`)
 * Suffix non-self-describing field names to clarify their type when the value might not be obvious: `_code`, `_id`, `_amt` or `_price`, `_qty`, `_tax`